-Students also participate in a variety of internal and external careers events where they meet people from a wide range of businesses and professions.
 Students with SEND will also be guided through transitions by the INCo.
-The school's personal development curriculum provides students with essential information and advice to help them to live independently as adults, and make a positive contribution to society.
+The INCo will also support SEND students' personal development through providing essential information and advice to help them to live independently as adults, and make a positive contribution to society alongside curriculum provision.